natalieskupchenko/The-Garibaldi-at-Squamish-A-Terrain-Suitability-Analysis/README.md

 **Research Question:** Given environmental protection requirements and climate constraints, what percentage of the proposed resort area is actually viable for development?

-**Key Finding:** Only **32%** of the proposed 2,847-hectare area meets both climate suitability and environmental protection criteria—significantly less than project proponents suggest.
+**Key Finding:** Only **32%** of the proposed project area meets both climate suitability and environmental protection criteria—significantly less than project proponents suggest.

 ### Why This Matters